Octavian-ai/mac-graph/log.md

 	- net known to get 99% on each task individually
 	- net gets to 99% on SA alone after 5k steps

+- `8064864` Running same net against SA, SP, SA+SP with summaries shows that SA choses to use the edge head, and SP choses to use the node head.
+SA+SP choses to use the node head.

 ### Station shortest count

 - `9ecf10e`